 d. have a flight experiment, but it has not yet flown, the presentation should report on preliminary ground truth results if possible, and possible hypotheses as to what they might find when the experiment is done on orbit and why.

 e. have a flight experiment currently on ISS, the presentation should include the current state of activities for both on-orbit experiment and ground truth experiments.

-Oral presentations must be done in PowerPoint format, and are to be limited to a MAXIMUM of 10 minutes, including 7 minutes for the presentation and 3 minutes for Q&A (there will be a hard cutoff to ensure we remain on schedule – just like professional conferences.
+Oral presentations must be done in PowerPoint format – no other format will be allowed or considered.
+Each team will be limited to a MAXIMUM of 9 minutes, including 7 minutes for the formal presentation and 2 minutes for Q&A. All teams should be aware that the moderator will cut them off after 7 minutes to begin the Q&A portion, to ensure we remain on schedule – as is the case for professional conferences.
+If the team’s formal presentation is shorter than 7 minutes, then that will allow more time for Q&A in the allotted total of 9 minutes.
 A rule of thumb is to allow for 1 minute per slide, which suggests no more than 7 PowerPoint slides for a single presentation.

 As part of the Conference experience, we are setting up tables in the Museum’s Space Race Gallery for display board presentations by the student teams.
 The idea is to give the students the honor of interacting with the visiting public to one of the most visited museums on the planet and talk about their SSEP experiments.

 The most straightforward way to create your poster presentation is to print in color, and on good quality paper, your PowerPoint slides and then tape them to the display boards.
 We will make available a 36 x 48 inch display board and a table for each presentation team.
 Remember the rule of thumb is that a 7-minute PowerPoint should be associated with no more than 7 PowerPoint slides (or 1 per minute), which will fit on the display board.